 The reality of technological change is rather different.
-Many new technologies - those we call automation technologies - do not increase labor's productivity, but are explicitly aimed at replacing it by substituting cheaper capital (machines) in a range of tasks performed by humans.6 As a result, automation technologies always reduce the labor's share in value added (because they increase productivity by more than wages and employment).
-They may also reduce overall labor demand because they displace workers from the tasks they were previously performing.
-There are countervailing effects to be sure: some of the productivity gains may translate into greater demand for labor in non-automated tasks and in other sectors.
-But even with these effects factored in, automation always reduces the labor share in value added.
+Many new technologies - those we call automation technologies - are not intended to increase labor's productivity, but are explicitly aimed at replacing it by substituting cheaper capital (machines) in a range of tasks performed by humans.7 As a result, automation technologies, by displacing workers from the tasks they were previously performing, always reduce the labor's share in value added.
+Put differently, these technologies raise productivity by more than wages and employment.
+They may even reduce overall labor demand (and thus reduce wages, employment or both).
+Whether they reduce overall labor demand turns on the strength of the productivity effect that they create compared to their direct displacement effect.
+The productivity effect is simple to understand: automation technologies typically reduce costs and as costs decline, firms have an incentive to expand output, which increases the demand for labor coming from non-automated tasks.
+Equally, lower costs for automated products increase the demand for other complementary products, still produced with labor-intensive methods.8